gkdivya/EVA/6_BatchNormalization_Regularization/README.md

 |LayerNorm with L2|98.94|99.56|0.0159|0|0.001
 |BatchNorm with L1 and L2|98.07|99.31|0.0233|0.001|0.001

+## Aboud Code

 The final code can be found [here](https://github.com/gkdivya/EVA/blob/main/6_BatchNormalization_Regularization/MNIST_Normalization_and_Regularization_v1.ipynb) and code for the experiments can be found [here](https://github.com/gkdivya/EVA/tree/main/6_BatchNormalization_Regularization/Experiments)

+We have used modularized structure for this assignment by creating few utility funtions, the details for this can be found [here](https://github.com/gkdivya/EVA/tree/main/6_BatchNormalization_Regularization/utils)

 ## Validation Accuracy and Loss